ptrjst/flashcards/JavaScript/Backbone.md

 ### What are the three common render tasks for a `Backbone.View`?

-1. Combine template and data

-Use the model's data with an existing HTML template, often setup in the View's initialize() method.
+1. **Combine template and data** -- Use the model's data with an existing HTML template, often setup in the View's `initialize()` method.

-2. Append to the DOM

-Append, insert, or otherwise augment the existing HTML document with the newly rendered template output.
+2. **Append to the DOM**  -- Append, insert, or otherwise augment the existing HTML document with the newly rendered template output.

-3. Return `this`

-So other methods can be called.
+3. **Return `this`** -- So other methods can be called.

 ### What special root properties ("options") do `Backbone.View` objects have?